 For the foodies and the culture vultures

-London is a city unlike any of the others in the country.
+London is a city unlike any of the others in the country and the best way to travel around is with hybrid caravans.
 It’s a melting pot of cultures, which makes it one of the best places to visit in England.
 From its diversity in cuisines, cultural festivals and experiences (you can ride a cable car across the city, for instance) there’s so much going on in the capital, you’ll just have to visit more than once… (it’s a hard life!)

 For the foodies